Central limit theorem in complete feedback games: Proofs

 Using the well-known facts

 we deduce that

-Moreover, using the fact that $\widetilde W_{m}\geq \epsilon n$ (see Remark \ref{rem:mult}) we deduce that
+Moreover, using the fact that $\widetilde W_{m}\geq \epsilon n$ (see Remark~\ref{rem:mult}) we deduce that

 uniformly over all realizations of the $\widetilde W_j$s.
-Since second and third moment of a Bernoulli random variable are the same, a standard Berry-Essen bound for non identically distributed random variables (see, e.g., \cite{shevtsova2010improvement}) gives
+Since the second and third moments of a Bernoulli random variable are the same, a standard Berry-Esseen bound for non identically distributed random variables (see, e.g.,~\cite{shevtsova2010improvement}) gives

-\end{proof} \begin{remark} Notice that the proof already shows that the limiting fluctuations for the score $S_{{\bf m}(n)}$ are distributed as mixtures of normal random variables.
-In order to prove the result, it will suffice to show suitable concentration results for the conditional mean and variance. \end{remark}
+\end{proof} \begin{remark} Notice that the proof already shows that the limiting fluctuations for the score $S_{{\bf m}^{n}}$ are distributed as mixtures of normal random variables.
+In order to prove Theorem~\ref{thm:CLT}, it will suffice to show suitable concentration for the conditional mean and variance. \end{remark}